James Essinger

 James Essinger (born 5 September 1957) is a freelance writer and British author of numerous financial and business management books, but he is better known for his non-fiction books.
 These include Spellbound: The Improbable Story of English Spelling and his popular science book on the history of computing, Jacquard's Web.

 Essinger is also the author, with Jovanka Houska, of The Mating Game, a novel set in the world of chess.

 Biography

 Born in Leicester (5 September 1957), Essinger was educated at Wyggeston Grammar School for Boys, Leicester, and at Lincoln College, Oxford, where he obtained an MA in English Language and Literature.
 Although a competition-level chess player, Essinger chose to focus on his academic career rather than entering the world of professional chess.
 After university, Essinger went to Finland where he taught English and became fluent in Finnish.

-Since 1984, Essinger has been a freelance reporter and prolific writer of books, articles and other publications.
+Since 1984, Essinger has been a freelance reporter and has authored books, articles and other publications.

 In December 2015, Essinger founded 'The Conrad Press', a publishing firm in Canterbury, publishing the first fiction works by various authors, including Peter Taylor-Gooby, and local historian Paul Crampton.
 The Conrad Press now has more than 400 books in print or in production.

 Publications

-Essinger's writing begun in finance, management and IT, but more recently focuses on historical books.
+Essinger's writing began in finance, management and IT, but more recently focuses on historical books.